 Email: colombjb@aol.com

-A number of gunsmiths buy the remainder of guns demilled by local police departments (I gather this is increasingly not allowed, however).
+A number of gunsmiths used to buy the remainder of guns demilled by local police departments, I think because they did the work.
+This is increasingly not allowed, but may be in some locales or for obscure things like some of our Stars, there may be one in a drawer he acquired 20 years ago still.
 I once got a complete M30M slide for $35 (I don't have it anymore, don't ask).
-They might not even know what they have, so if they have a pile of parts, drive on over and look at it.
+They might not even know what they have, especially with model numbers on the (destroyed) gripframe for Classic series guns, so if they have a pile of parts, drive on over and see if they will let you look at it.
+And tell me if you find a Super A/B slide stop.
+I'll take it!

 And I want to reiterate again, the gun industry is really very friendly.
 Call up the local places.
 Call up the big parts suppliers.
 They have lots more than will ever be in any catalog, and if they don't have it they might just know who does if you talk to them long enough.